SmartCity-UAntwerpen/SmartCityCommon/README.md

 3. Run mvn deploy target to upload to the repository

 (Tip: Make sure you added your full name to your github profile)

+###Background
+The compiled JARs are saved in the mvn-branch.
+Inspiration for this setup: https://stackoverflow.com/questions/14013644/hosting-a-maven-repository-on-github